api3dao/airnode/packages/admin/README.md

 ### `get-airnode-parameters`

-Returns the airnode parameters and block number for the given airnodeId.
+Returns the Airnode parameters and block number for the given `airnodeId`.

 ```sh
 npx @api3/airnode-admin get-airnode-parameters \